OGsoundFX/sfx-shop/README.md

 ## Social Media Link Preview Optimization (Open Graph & Twitter Card Integration)
 The idea is to customize the text and image being displayed when posting different pages of you app

+1- Modify the code in your `application.html.erb` to implemnent a default behaviour that yields to the customized behaviour when there is one
 ```erb
 # application.html.erb
 <head>